 The Internet has become an intrinsic part of everyday life.
 Right from school projects to office work, requires our presence on the internet.
 Then, how do we know if we are addicted to the internet, our frequent presence on the internet is just due to the requirements of modern life?
-Well, you can analyse the internet addiction symptoms mentioned below, and understand if you fit the criteria or not.
+Well, you can analyze the internet addiction symptoms mentioned below, and understand if you fit the criteria or not.
 Take a look.

 Urge to spend increasing amounts of time on the internet

 A prominent internet addiction symptom is the need to spend ever-increasing amounts of time online in order to feel the same sense of satisfaction.
 This may involve constantly seeking out new ways to connect to the internet or engaging in activities that provide a temporary sense of pleasure or distraction.
-As an individual becomes more reliant on the internet for emotional fulfilment, they may find it difficult to disconnect and may experience anxiety or restlessness when they are unable to access the internet.
-It is important for individuals to be aware of this pattern of behaviour and seek help if necessary in order to maintain a healthy and balanced lifestyle.
+As an individual becomes more reliant on the internet for emotional fulfillment, they may find it difficult to disconnect and may experience anxiety or restlessness when they are unable to access the internet.
+It is important for individuals to be aware of this pattern of behavior and seek help if necessary in order to maintain a healthy and balanced lifestyle.

-Difficulty controlling internet usage
+Difficulty controlling Internet usage